Is there an upper age limit for field workers?

 Applicants with French and/or Arabic language skills are highly regarded and can be considered for more field opportunities.

 In the field, you will find yourself in a multicultural team in which the more common languages used might be French or Spanish.
 Other common languages found in our field teams are Arabic, Mandarin, Japanese, Russian, and Swahili (this is not an exhaustive list!) and you may be the only native English speaker in your team.

 Can I apply if I have a criminal record or past misdemeanours?

 Médecins Sans Frontières does not discriminate on any grounds.
-However all potential applicants must be aware that if recruited, criminal record and working with children checks will be required.
-Possessing a conviction will not necessarily result in denial of an employment offer, however any employment offer will be subject to Médecins Sans Frontières being satisfied that the stated conviction(s) will not impact on an individual's capacity to perform the inherent requirements of a position.
+However, all potential applicants must be aware that if recruited, criminal record and working with children checks will be required.
+Possessing a conviction will not necessarily result in the denial of an employment offer, however any employment offer will be subject to Médecins Sans Frontières being satisfied that the stated conviction(s) will not impact on an individual's capacity to perform the inherent requirements of a position.
 Inherent requirements of a position may include the ability to obtain the visa required for a particular country.

 Does MSF recruit paramedics?

 Please note that MSF does not currently recruit paramedics.
 Although we recognize the highly skilled and qualified paramedics in Australia and New Zealand and particularly in the emergency setting, the countries where we work do not recognize the qualification, and therefore restrict access to MSF obtaining a work visa for paramedic profiles.
 In addition, ambulance services are not common in MSF projects.
 When patient transfers take place, these are often done in MSF vehicles, and patients are accompanied by MSF nurses and/or medical doctors.
 In the few locations where we do run ambulance services, paramedics are recruited locally.